"Corvette was a little thing that I started" said HJE

 What's Good for Corvette is Good for the American Auto Industry

 Of course there were secondary team members, many of which were "new-hires," from both Chevy's engineering world and GM Styling, but let's not forget that this unique time period preceded a 5-year window (1957 to 1962) that produced Mr. Earl's very last designs, that coincide with Chevrolet's market share peaking out at an all-time high of 32 percent in 1962!
 New historical insight (newspaper stories here support the claim) that these leaders were able to make big behind-the-scenes decisions to get the job done; all the while other rivaling divisions in GM along with leading auto journalists often didn't have a clue what was going on until the product designs were about to be launched.
 And in the end, maverick leaders like Earl and Keating shared the credit with their up-and-coming subordinates.

-After Harley Earl's death in 1969, it became the norm to see this man's "Engineer” title removed from GM's historic record when describing him in any historic record.
-Hence, this new corporate vernacular was used thereafter to sum up Mr. Earl’s career milestones and legacy in the history books by most historians, media members and the general public.
-It wasn’t by malicious intent or anything like that, GM just believed it was in their best interest, or a good idea, to simply always categorize Harley Earl as being, "a Designer" or "a Stylist" over his entire GM career.
+After Harley Earl's death in 1969, it became commonplace for GM not to mention this man's "Engineer” title when describing him in any historic record.
+Hence, a new corporate vernacular was used thereafter to sum up Mr. Earl’s career milestones and legacy in the history books to historians, media members and the general public.
+It wasn’t malicious, GM just believed it was in their best interest, or a good idea, to categorize Harley Earl as being, "a Designer" or "a Stylist" over his entire GM career.
 But this pigeonholing has proven to be very harmful for it’s not factually correct.
 After all, Harley Earl was one of GM and Detroit’s most powerful engineers of the 20th Century.
-But, we'll save telling this side of the story for another time.